 Feats are talents that you can gain every four levels in Baldur’s Gate 3.
 There are many types of feats; some help in and out of the battle, and some give you an additional ability score.
 So, it is vital to choose your feat wisely so you can make the most out of your Gloom Stalker build.
 Below are the best feats we recommend you select.

-This feat allows you not to be disadvantaged if you hit an enemy from melee range with a crossbow.
-In addition, hitting a piercing shot will inflict a Gasping Wound equal to 2 piercing shots’ damage.
+Crossbow Expert This feat allows you not to be disadvantaged if you hit an enemy from melee range with a crossbow.
+In addition, hitting a piercing shot will inflict a Gaping Wound equal to 2 piercing shots’ damage.

-If you attack an enemy from low ground, you will not get any penalty.
+Sharpshooter If you attack an enemy from low ground, you will not get any penalty.
 It means you can hit an enemy without worrying about getting a penalty or missing your target.
-You can take a -5 penalty to your attack role, but you will gain a +10 damage bonus.
+You will take a -5 penalty on your attack rolls, but you will gain a +10 damage bonus.

-You can choose any of the four weapons using this feat and add proficiency.
+12 Weapon Master You can choose any of the four weapons using this feat and add proficiency to them.
 Moreover, you will gain +1 in your Strength and Dexterity for a max bonus of 20.

 Best armor and weapons